temporalio/documentation/docs/application-development/foundations.md

 ### Connect to a Client

-When connecting to a Temporal Client, you must provide the address and port number of the Temporal Cluster.
+When connecting a Temporal Client to a Temporal Cluster, you must provide the address and port number of the Temporal Cluster.

 - To connect to our Docker image, use `127.0.0.1:7233`.
 - To connect to a Temporal Cloud Namespace use `<Namespace_ID>.tmprl.cloud`.